elhadi-kh/todo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple todo application with tasks

+application configuration

-* Ruby version
+* Ruby version ruby 2.6.1p33

-* System dependencies

-* Configuration
+* Rails version 5.2.2

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Postgresql database